litestar-org/litestar/CONTRIBUTING.md

 ```
 ````

+#### Cleaning up examples

+If you want to contribute to the ongoing effort of #343, you can use the `tools/doc_examples.py` script to help you find and extract examples from the markdown files.

+To find examples that need to be extracted invoke it:

+`python tools/doc_examples.py check`

+And then extract examples with `python tools/doc_examples.py extract /docs/path/to/file.md <destination folder>`

+This will extract the inline examples from `/docs/path/to/file.md` into separate `.py` files within `examples/<destination folder>`.
+Additionally, it will generate a test scaffold, located in `examples/tests/<destination folder>`.

 ## Testing multiple python versions

 Since the library needs to be compatible with older versions of python as well, it can be useful to run tests locally